wardwheeler/wag2020/README.md

 Source files in src directory
 Test data files in testData
+binaries for OSX nd linux in binaries
+Basic documentaion in docs
 Example configuration files in testData (*.wag) Documentation in doc (to come)